devtut/generate/docs/algorithm/algorithm-complexity.md

 ---
-metaTitle: "Algorithm - Algorithm Complexity"
+title: "Algorithm - Algorithm Complexity"
 description: "Big-Theta notation, Comparison of the asymptotic notations, Big-Omega Notation"
+date: 2026-01-27
+tags: ["algorithm"]
 ---

 # Algorithm Complexity

 ## Big-Theta notation

 Unlike Big-O notation, which represents only upper bound of the running time for some algorithm, Big-Theta is a tight bound; both upper and lower bound.
 Tight bound is more precise, but also more difficult to compute.